pytomtoto/docs/content/rancher/v2.x/en/tasks/global-configuration/node-drivers.md

 ## Activating Node Drivers

-Using the **Custom** option, you can create a cluster using virtually any cloud provider.
+Using the **Custom** option, you can 创建集群 using virtually any cloud provider.
 However, by default, {{< product >}} only activates drivers for the most popular cloud providers.
 If you want to use another provider, you'll have to activate their drivers.

 1. From the **Global** view, select **Node Drivers** from the main menu.